Everyday English Expressions with DO

 Meaning: an informal expression used to say that you’ve finished dealing with someone or something.

-• Once you finish cooking, clean the kitchen and have done with it
+• Once you finish cooking, clean the kitchen and be done with it

 • Sara decided to break up with her boyfriend and be done with it.